cloudify-cosmo/docs.getcloudify.org/content/guide/blueprints-spec-relationships.md

 A node depends on another node.
 For example, the creation of a new subnet depends on the creation of a new network.

 {{% gsWarning title="Note" %}}
 The `cloudify.relationships.depends_on` relationship type is meant to be used as a logical representation of dependencies between nodes.
-As such, you should only use it in very specific cases when the other two do not fit or when you want to suggest that a certain node should be created before or after another for the sake of order - not when a node actually depends on another node.
-Use with caution!
+As such, you should only use it in very specific cases when the other two do not fit or when you want to suggest that a certain node should be created before or after another for the sake of ordering.
 {{% /gsWarning %}}

 The other two relationship types inherit from the `cloudify.relationships.depends_on` relationship type.
 The semantics of the `cloudify.relationships.connected_to` relationship type is the same, therefore, usage reference should be dictated by `cloudify.relationships.connected_to` which is described below.